T342guy/T342-codesnipp-library/python-snippets-XPLAIN.md

 with minimal, but useful notes inside the code.

-3. in the SNIPPET-Xplain.md file, try your best to Xplain the code! (see what I did there hehe) I(as me, T3) will sometimes be wrong, or just make it confusing. if you want I will 100% accept guidance, as I still don't know a lot haha
+3. in the SNIPPET-Xplain.md file, try your best to Xplain the code! (see what I did there hehe) I will sometimes be wrong, or just make it confusing. if you want I will 100% accept guidance, as I still don't know a lot haha